resbaz/spartan-hpc-docs/docs/index.md

 **Cloud**

 100 nodes, each with 8 cores and 62 GB of RAM, allocated from the Melbourne node of the Nectar research cloud.
-This node is best suited for general-purpose single-node jobs.
+This partition is best suited for general-purpose single-node jobs.
+Multiple node jobs will work, but communication between nodes will be comparatively slow.

 **Physical**